TrueWinter/SnowMail/README.md

 The SnowMail dashboard allows you to easily create contact forms which can be added to websites with a few lines of code.

+> [!IMPORTANT]
-**Important:** When creating your form, create a button with the `type` set to `submit`.
+> When creating your form, create a button with the `type` set to `submit`.
 Without this, users won't be able to submit the form unless you write additional code.

 ### React